nolanlab/NeighborhoodCoordination/README.md

 3. Voronoi Generation:  This notebook helps visualize the Cellular Neighborhoods on the tissue and allows the user to overlay a collection of cells over these neighborhoods to explore their spatial distribution.

-4.	tensord_decomposition_cleaned_up:  This notebook describes how to perform tensor decomposition after each single cell has been allocated to a Cellular Neighborhood and Cell Type.
+4.	tensor_decomposition_cleaned_up:  This notebook describes how to perform tensor decomposition after each single cell has been allocated to a Cellular Neighborhood and Cell Type.
 This has been updated to start from the Mendeley upload.

 5. Neighborhood Mixing:  This notebook allows the user to describe the spatial contacts between two Cellular Neighborhoods of interest.